-Unexpectedly there was no one in front of me at the passport queue and I found my uber driver within minutes.
+Unexpectedly there was no one in front of me in the passport queue and I found my Uber driver within minutes.
 Like all Bucharest drivers, he wasted no time on the road and got me to the expo at 19:40, including a stop at my hotel to drop my bags.
-(It later turned out I dropped my bags at the wrong hotel, but they were still friendly enough to keep it while I rushed to the city center.)
+(It later turned out I dropped my bags at the wrong hotel, but they were still friendly enough to keep them while I rushed to the city center.)

-When I signed up for Bucharest half marathon, I had the chance to select custom text to my bib.
+When I signed up for the Bucharest half marathon, I had the chance to select custom text for my bib.
 I registered after the deadline for customized bibs and was pleasantly surprised to find The Heelstriker’s number waiting for me.

 Unfortunately, I had to immediately return it in exchange for a nameless 10 km bib.
 At this moment I was beyond disappointed that I would only run half of what I had set out to do.
 I tried to look on the bright side: I would still get a shirt and goody bag.

 I expected quite a bit from the goody bag.
 “Personal care products in the registration kit bag” was one of the reasons the website named for signing up for this race.
 Another reason was a “safe street running track for 33 km” (I can only assume the other 9.12 km was shared with ever hazardous Bucharest Ubers?)